MichaelT-178/prism/README.md

 python3 push_updates.py
 ```

+4. If you want to do this process manually, see "Push and Update Manually" below.

 ## How To Add a Token

 1. Go to components/prism-python.js (or whatever language you want to modify)